“Chuck and the guys are in the basement.”

 The session moved along briskly then.
 At the end of the passage, they found a ladder bolted to the wall, and over it, a trapdoor.
 When Dirk went up and pushed the door, a heavy sack above ripped and spilled grain from what turned out to be a storeroom.
 They found more grain, some wheels of cheese, casks of wine and ale, and a side of salted pork.

-Tess suggested they cut strips from the pork in case they found a dog, and sure enough, the storeroom led into a kitchen guarded by a huge boarhound.
-Rei sent Dirk ahead in his chameleon armor.
-He came back and reported the dog, and then Megaera crept in and cast magical silence over the room.
+Tess suggested they cut strips from the pork in case they found a dog.
+Then Rei had Dirk go ahead in his chameleon armor, and sure enough, the storeroom led into a kitchen guarded by a huge boarhound.
+When Dirk came back, he reported the dog, and then Megaera crept in and cast magical silence over the room.
 After a brief standoff, they tamed the dog with the meat.

 Steve said, “You look around and see a large preparation table and several stone ovens built into the walls.
 The arched windows have their shutters open, and you can see into the courtyard.
 A half-naked man is tied to a stake some thirty yards off.
 He’s slumped forward against his bonds and has an arrow sticking out of him.
 It’s an older guy, with a beard.”